Short-time expansion of characteristic functions in a rough volatility setting with applications: Numerical experiments

-We turn next to the option observation scheme.
-We consider two short tenors: $T_1 = 3/252$ and $T_2 = 6/252$, corresponding to $3$ and $6$ business days to expiration, with a unit of time being one calendar year.
+We next conduct a Monte Carlo evaluation of inference procedures from short-dated options related to the roughness of volatility.
+We start with describing the option observation scheme.
+We consider three short tenors: $T_1 = 1/252$, $T_2 = 2/252$ and $T_3 = 3/252$, corresponding to $1$, $2$ and $3$ business days to expiration.
 The strike grid of observed options is equidistant at increments of $5$.
-Starting from the current stock price, we keep adding lower and higher strikes until the true option price falls in value below $0.075$.
+Starting from the current stock price, we keep adding lower and higher strikes until the true option prices fall in value below $0.075$.
 This setup mimics that of available options written on the S\&P 500 index.
 Finally, option prices are observed with error that is proportional to the true option price.
 More specifically, we have

 where $\{\epsilon_{t,T_1}(k_{1,j}\}_{j\geq 1}$ and $\{\epsilon_{t,T_2}(k_{2,j}\}_{j\geq 1}$ are two independent i.i.d. sequences of standard normal random variables.
-We note that, since the option price varies a lot across strikes for a given tenor (in fact the option price asymptotic rate of decay differs depending on how far the strike is from the current price), the above option observation model implies nontrivial heteroskedasticity in the option observation errors.
+We note that, since the option price varies a lot across strikes for a given tenor (in fact, the option price asymptotic rate of decay differs depending on how far the strike is from the current price), the above option observation model implies nontrivial heteroskedasticity in the option observation errors.

+In all considered cases, we set the starting value of the price at $X_0 = 3500$.
+For the starting variance, we consider three values: $V_0 = 0.015$ (low volatility), $V_0 = 0.03$ (medium volatility) and $V_0 = 0.06$ (high volatility).
+These numbers are calibrated to the level of volatility of the S\&P 500 market index.